 • Higher Ground Empowerment Center Church

-Atlanta and South Florida are part of a nationwide expansion of our Faith-Based Development Initiative, supported by an $8.5 million donation from Wells Fargo.
+Atlanta and South Florida are part of a nationwide expansion of our Enterprise Faith-Based Development InitiativeSM, supported by an $8.5 million donation from Wells Fargo.
 In Atlanta, the work receives additional support from The Arthur M. Blank Family Foundation, Bank of America and Capital One.
 We are partnering with the Collective Empowerment Group of South Florida for the expansion there, with additional support from JPMorgan Chase and Capital One.

 For more information about FBDI in the Southeast, contact Timothy Block, Director.